 NSERC earmarks $13.6M for discovery research at McMaster

 'These Discovery programs provide our researchers with the support they need to continue to make important breakthroughs across every field in natural sciences and engineering,' said Mo Elbestawi, vice-president, Research and International Affairs.
+Rafael Kleiman (bottom right), will use his portion of the funding to help further his research into high-efficiency solar cells.

 The Government of Canada and the Natural Sciences and Engineering Research Council (NSERC) are investing more than $13.6 million in research at McMaster.